seabbs/cmmid.stan.seir/README.md

   - time-varying beta and importations.
   - importations, sub-critical R, and a stochastic model.
   - assuming a high level of underreporting combined with importations.
+  - generate synthetic data we understand and that meets our expectations about priors etc. and fit to this data.
   - lots of other things to explore.

 At this point I decided to have a BBQ instead (see below and note the